 the show what it is today.

 We look forward to seeing you all again next year.
 Don’t forget we now have a Spring show as well in Shevington.
+This is run by the two allotment sites in Shevington, Forest Fold and Vicarage Lane.
+Please support both shows.

 Other things that Shevington Garden Club have been involved in over the last 12 months:- It has already been mentioned Golden Days awarded a £500.00 prize to the primary school that created the best garden related project in school.
 This was won by Millbrook school.
 With the hope of encouraging more schools to have a go in future, the Garden Club awarded a 2nd and 3rd prize.
 These consisted of a monetary award plus a fruit tree.